Board of Trustees Bios

 Her previous experience includes different positions at PYN, most recently as vice president of Program Services, where she led a team accountable for program design, implementation, evaluation, compliance and continuous improvement.
 Prior to her work at PYN, Ms. Fulmore-Townsend served at the Philadelphia Workforce Development Corporation as the senior director of the Emerging Workforce, fusing data-driven decision making with solid project management to implement and improve adult and youth workforce programs.

 An in-demand speaker in the Philadelphia region and throughout the country, Ms. Fulmore-Townsend’s awards include being named a White House Champion of Change in 2016 and recognized in the Philadelphia Business Journal as part of Philadelphia’s Got Talent: 40 Under 40.

 Ms. Fulmore-Townsend holds a B.A. in Psychology and a Master of Social Work from the University of Pennsylvania.

-Previously, Ms. Ireland served as the vice president of Workforce Solutions at University City District (UCD).
-She was the founding director of West Philadelphia Skills Initiative (WPSI) and lead its growth to prominence as a national model for innovation and effectiveness in workforce development programming.
+Previously Sheila has served as the vice president of Workforce Solutions at University City District (UCD).
+Sheila was the founding director of West Philadelphia Skills Initiative (WPSI) and led its growth to prominence as a national model for innovation and effectiveness in workforce development programming.
 She also launched and shepherded the growth of Green City Works (GCW), UCD’s first social venture.
 GCW expanded the demographic footprint of workforce development in West Philadelphia by bringing a new industry to West Philadelphia, expanding the job opportunities for individuals with higher barriers to employment.

 President & CEO